consbio/cookbook/javascript/piecewise-linear-scaling/README.md

 means 97.5, even though the slider itself reports these handles are at 12.5 and 87.5 (on a 0 - 100 scale) respectively.

-The piecewise linear scaling function takes a slider value and returns its actual value.
+This piecewise linear scaling function takes a slider value and returns its actual value.
 In this example:

 12.5 -> 5 <br/>
 87.5 -> 97.5

 That's it.
 Enjoy!
-I've also included the inverse function (to go backwards).
+I've also included the inverse function to go backwards.